Nisin: Properties

 While most bacteriocins generally inhibit only closely related species, nisin is a rare example of a "broad-spectrum" bacteriocin effective against many Gram-positive organisms, including lactic acid bacteria (commonly associated with avoiding food spoilage), Listeria monocytogenes (a known pathogen), Staphylococcus aureus, Bacillus cereus, Clostridium botulinum, etc. It is also particularly effective against spores.
 Gram-negative bacteria are protected by their outer membrane but may become susceptible to nisin action after a heat shock or when this is coupled with the chelator EDTA.
 When used in combination with EDTA, nisin can inhibit E. coli O157:H7 and Salmonella enterica.
 Nisin, as a class I bacteriocin, is very stable at acidic pHs and is more heat stable at lower pHs.
 The mode of action of Nisin against pathogens such as Listeria monocytogenes is to dissipate the membrane potential and pH gradient.

 Nisin is soluble in water and effective at levels nearing the parts-per-billion range.
 Nisin concentration can be measured using various techniques such as chromatography or by a simple agar diffusion bioassay.

 Applications

 Food production

 Nisin is used in processed cheese, meats, beverages, etc. during production to extend shelf life by suppressing Gram-positive spoilage and pathogenic bacteria.
 In foods, it is common to use nisin at levels ranging from ~1-25 ppm, depending on the food type and regulatory approval.
 As a food additive, nisin has an E number of E234.
+Growing consumer demand for natural preservatives has increased interest in nisin as a clean-label solution.